FerranMarin/axie-scholar-utilities/README.md

 - Axie Breeding
 - QR Code Generation

+**WITH TREZOR SUPORT!**

 To know how to use it, install it, please visit the [wiki](https://ferranmarin.github.io/axie-scholar-utilities/)

 # How is this and future developments financed?